Mark Van Doren

-Born June 13, 1894, Mark Van Doren was the son of a doctor and grew up in Illinois.
-He was a poet, novelist, and critic, and worked at The Nation from 1924–1928 and from 1935–1938.
-In 1940, Van Doren’s Collected Poems 1922–1938 won the Pulitzer Prize for Poetry.
-He published numerous other notable books of poetry and nonfiction, including The Last Days of Lincoln (New York: Hill & Wang, 1959), Selected Poems (Holt, 1954), Nathaniel Hawthorne (W. Sloane Associates, 1949), The Noble Voice (Holt, 1945), Shakespeare (Holt, 1939), American and British Literature since 1890 (Appleton-Century, 1939), Jonathan Gentry (A. & C. Boni, 1931), Spring Thunder (Thomas Seltzer, 1924), The Poetry of John Dryden (Harcourt, Brace and Howe, 1920).
-He was a member of the Society for the Prevention of World War III and a celebrated teacher at Columbia.
-Van Doren died in Torrington, Connecticut, on December 10, 1972.
+In 1940, Van Doren’s Collected Poems 1922–1938 (Henry Holt and Company, 1939) won the Pulitzer Prize for Poetry.
+He published numerous other notable books of poetry and nonfiction, including The Last Days of Lincoln (Hill & Wang, 1959); Selected Poems (Holt, 1954); Nathaniel Hawthorne (W. Sloane Associates, 1949); The Noble Voice (Henry Holt and Company, 1945); Shakespeare (Henry Holt and Company, 1939); American and British Literature since 1890 (Appleton-Century, 1939); Jonathan Gentry (A. & C. Boni, 1931); Spring Thunder (Thomas Seltzer, 1924); and The Poetry of John Dryden (Harcourt, Brace and Howe, 1920).